Nooberieno/DnD-Homebrew/content/spells/Carbonated Blood.md

 **Description**

 You target a creature within range and attempt to infuse the substance of transport in their body with prickling carbonated bubbles.
-The target must succeed on a Constitution Saving throw  or take 1d8 piercing damage and gain 1 [[Bleeding|Bleeding Stack]] as its now carbonated blood expands and rupture their vessels.
-On a successful save the target takes half damage and does not gain a [[Bleeding|Bleeding Stack]]
+The target must succeed on a Constitution Saving throw  or take 1d8 piercing damage and gain 1 level of [[Bleeding]] as its now carbonated blood expands and rupture their vessels.
+On a successful save the target takes half damage and does not gain a level of [[Bleeding]]